Niluka Karunaratne: Career

 Karunaratne, born in the coastal area of Galle, received his primary and secondary education in Dharmasoka College, Ambalangoda and Royal College, Colombo, where he won the Royal Crown in 2001.
 He took up badminton at the age of 8, having been introduced to the sport by his father, who was a national level badminton player.
 He became the youngest ever Sri Lankan national badminton champion at the age of 16 in 2001 after winning his maiden national title on debut appearance at the Sri Lankan Badminton Nationals.

 Karunaratne competed in five consecutives Commonwealth Games from 2002 to 2018.
 At the 2014 Commonwealth Games, he was knocked out of the men's singles in the round of 16 by Srikanth Kidambi.
 He was also part of the Sri Lankan mixed badminton team, which was knocked out at the quarterfinal stage by England.

 He won his first international badminton championship in 2011 after emerging victorious in the men's singles event at the Puerto Rico International.
 He also set a record for winning most consecutive number of men's singles title at the Sri Lankan Badminton Nationals during 9 occasions from 2000 to 2009.

 As of July 2012, he was ranked 48th in the men's singles from the BWF World Ranking.
 In 2012, the Sri Lankan Daily News called him "Sri Lanka’s undisputed badminton champion".

 He was selected to captain the Sri Lankan contingent to the 2012 Summer Olympics in his debut Olympic appearance and was also the flagbearer for Sri Lanka during the closing ceremony of the 2012 Summer Olympics.
 On 30 July 2012, Karunaratne defeated world eighth-ranked Kenichi Tago of Japan 2–0.
 Karunaratne defeated Tago 21–18, 21–16 in 44 minutes at the Wembley Arena in the Olympic men's badminton singles Group C at the 2012 Summer Olympics.
 The Associated Press quoted him as saying: "This is the biggest win in the history of Sri Lanka badminton".
-India's Parupalli Kashyap sent him out of the Games, in a closely fought pre-quarter match.
+India's Parupalli Kashyap defeated him in a closely fought pre-quarter match.